zamiang/zamiang-dot-com/posts/_posts/2014-10-11-visiting-tokyo.md

 ## Drinking

 Bar culture is very american / european creation.
-Each asian country certainly has its history with alcohol but they incorporate 'bar culture' into existing traditions in wildly different ways.
+Each Asian country certainly has its history with alcohol but they incorporate 'bar culture' into existing traditions in wildly different ways.
 It seems like the differences are either reflection of when they modernized or